-The Bitcoin Network operates using open-source protocols, meaning that any user can download the software, modify it and then propose that the users and miners of Bitcoin adopt the modification.
-When a modification is introduced and a substantial majority of users and miners' consent to the modification, the change is implemented and the network remains uninterrupted.
-However, if less than a substantial majority of users and miners' consent to the proposed modification, and the modification is not compatible with the software prior to its modification, the consequence would be what is known as a "hard fork" of the Bitcoin Network, with one group running the pre-modified software and the other running the modified software.
-The effect of such a fork would be the existence of two versions of Bitcoin running in parallel, yet lacking interchangeability.
+The Ethereum Network operates using open-source protocols, meaning that any user can download the software, modify it and then propose that the users and validators of Ether adopt the modification.
+When a modification is introduced and a substantial majority of users and validators consent to the modification, the change is implemented and the network remains uninterrupted.
+However, if less than a substantial majority of users and validators consent to the proposed modification, and the modification is not compatible with the software prior to its modification, the consequence would be what is known as a "hard fork" of the Ethereum Network, with one group running the premodified software and the other running the modified software.
+The effect of such a fork would be the existence of two versions of Ethereum running in parallel, yet lacking interchangeability.
 In addition to forks, a digital asset may become subject to a similar occurrence known as an "airdrop."
-In an airdrop, the promotors of a new digital asset announce to holders of another digital asset that such holders will be entitled to claim a certain amount of the new digital asset for free, based on the fact that they hold such other digital asset.
-We refer to the right to receive any benefits arising from a fork, airdrop of similar event as an "Incidental Right" and any such virtual currency acquired through an Incidental Right as "IR Virtual Currency."
+In an airdrop, the promoters of a new digital asset announce to holders of another digital asset that such holders will be entitled to claim a certain amount of the new digital asset, generally for free, based on the fact that they hold such other digital asset.
+We refer to the right to receive any benefits arising from a fork, airdrop or similar event as an "Incidental Right" and any such virtual currency acquired through an Incidental Right as "IR Virtual Currency."